BARG-Curtin-University/website/content/contact/index.md

   - block: contact
     content:
       title: Contact
-      text: Welcome to the contact page for the Business AI Research Group (BARG).
-If you'd like to learn more, collaborate on a project, or discuss our research, please connect with us on LinkedIn.
+      text: If you'd like to learn more, collaborate on a project, or discuss our research, please connect with us on LinkedIn.
       # email: michael.borck@curtin.edu.au
       # phone: +61 8888 888 88 88
       # address: